MananDesai54/project-gryffindor/README.md

 # update to do
-- refactor agent inference code
+- refactor agent inference code, add support for other LLM
 - move text and extracted links to cloud
-- kafka flow for async task of Knowledge base
+- kafka flow for async task of Knowledge base indexing
+- Backup System prompt for agent
+- stream response
+- no file upload needed

 # project-gryffindor
 Agentic Framework for creating, maintaining, and collaborating with agents